Telugu script: Articulation of consonants

 Articulation of consonants is the logical combination of components in the two prayatnams.
 The below table gives a view upon articulation of consonants.

+Consonant conjuncts

-The Telugu script has generally regular conjuncts, with trailing consonants taking a subjoined form, often losing the talakattu (the v-shaped headstroke).
+The Telugu script has generally regular consonant conjuncts, with trailing consonants taking a subjoined form, often losing the talakattu (the v-shaped headstroke).
 The following table shows all two-consonant conjuncts and one three-consonant conjunct, but individual conjuncts may differ between fonts.
+These are referred in Telugu as vattulu (వత్తులు).

+Consonants with vowel diacritics

+The consonants with vowel diacritics are referred to in the Telugu language as guṇintālu (గుణింతాలు).
+The word Guṇita refers to 'multiplying oneself'.
+Therefore, each consonant sound can be multiplied with vowel sounds to produce vowel diacritics.
+The vowel diacritics along with their symbols and names are given below.

+The following table contains the consonants with vowel diacritics in the Telugu language.

 Numerals

 NOTE: ౹, ౺, and ౻ are used also for 1/64, 2/64, 3/64, 1/1024, etc. and ౼, ౽, and ౾ are also used for 1/256, 2/256, 3/256, 1/4096, etc.

 Unicode

 Telugu script was added to the Unicode Standard in October, 1991 with the release of version 1.0.

 The Unicode block for Telugu is U+0C00–U+0C7F:

 In contrast to a syllabic script such as katakana, where one Unicode code point represents the glyph for one syllable, Telugu combines multiple code points to generate the glyph for one syllable, using complex font rendering rules.